Phyllis Diller: 1960s

 From 1961 to 1965, Phyllis Diller lived in Webster Groves, Missouri, a suburb of St. Louis.
 Several of her children had stayed with Sherwood's relatives in St. Louis, and the oldest, Peter, attended Washington University.

 In the early 1960s, Diller performed at the Bon Soir in Greenwich Village, where an up-and-coming Barbra Streisand was her opening act.
 She was offered film work and became famous after co-starring with her mentor Bob Hope, who described her as "a Warhol mobile of spare parts picked up along a freeway."
 They worked together in films such as Boy, Did I Get a Wrong Number!
 (1966), Eight on the Lam (1967), and The Private Navy of Sgt.
 O'Farrell (1968), all critically panned, but did well at the box office.
 Diller accompanied Hope to Vietnam in 1966 with his USO troupe near the height of the Vietnam War.

 She appeared regularly as a special guest on many television programs including The Andy Williams Show.
 She was a Mystery Guest on What's My Line? but the blindfolded panel (including Sammy Davis Jr.) discerned Diller's identity in three guesses.
 Diller made regular cameo appearances, making her trademark wisecracks on Rowan & Martin's Laugh-In.
-Self-deprecating to a fault, a typical Diller joke had her running after a garbage truck pulling away from her curb.
+Noted for her self-deprecating humor, Diller's typical joke repertoire included one in which she ran after a garbage truck pulling away from her curb.
 "Am I too late for the trash?" she would yell.
 The driver's reply: "No, jump right in!"
 She became a semi-regular on The Hollywood Squares, starting in 1967, appearing in 28 episodes until 1980.

 Diller continued to work in film, making an appearance as Texas Guinan, the wisecracking nightclub hostess in Splendor in the Grass (1961).
 Throughout the 1960s, she appeared in more than a dozen, usually low-budget, films.
 She also began a career in voice work, providing the voice of the Monster's Mate in Mad Monster Party?
 (1967).

 Diller also starred in the short-lived television series The Pruitts of Southampton (1966–1967); later retitled The Phyllis Diller Show, a half-hour sitcom on ABC.
 She received a Golden Globe nomination in 1967 for her role in Pruitts.
 Diller hosted a variety show in 1968 titled The Beautiful Phyllis Diller Show.

 Beginning December 26, 1969, she had a three-month run in Hello, Dolly! (opposite Richard Deacon), as the second to last in a succession of replacements for Carol Channing in the title role, which included Ginger Rogers, Martha Raye, Betty Grable, and Pearl Bailey.
 After Diller's stint, Ethel Merman took over the role until the end of the show's run in December 1970.